1. Find an Idea- Solve Someone’s Problem

 4. Get Funding

-Another challenging part of starting your own venture is the amount of funding it may require.
+Another challenging part of starting your own business is the amount of funding it may require.
 There are different approaches to this, including:

 - Self funding